huutinhpham/udacity-refactor-school-attendance/README.md

 ## Credits

-Legacy codes were prodived by Udacity's Full Stack Nanodegree.
+Legacy codes were prodived by Udacity's Full Stack Web Development Nanodegree.

-Refactored codes were written by me.
+ALL refactored codes were written by me.